trageser.com

 Still and all, I hated giving the ComputorEdge column up — and when I left SignOn in June 2000, I immediately took hat in hand back to Leah.
 She and fellow editors Pat Smith and Gretchen Grunburg graciously welcomed me back — but the column had a new name and focus: Hot on the Web.

-This page is basically a fancied-up version of the bookmarks I use in my work as webmaster for the Computer Museum of America.
-As the list of bookmarks has grown, I'm in the process of divvying them up into several separate pages to make finding individual sites a bit easier on me — and hopefully anyone else who finds them useful.
+This page is basically a fancied-up version of the bookmarks I used in my work as webmaster for the Computer Museum of America.
+As the list of bookmarks grew, I divvied them up into several separate sections to make finding individual sites a bit easier on me – and hopefully anyone else who finds them useful.

 I'm not aiming for a comprehensive list of all good Web sites connected with computer history, shareware, operating systems or platforms — there are thousands out there, and just checking the links would be a full-time job.
 Rather, I try to give links to other folks' sites that also provide links to computer resources.
 So instead of trying to find all the good Commodore 64 sites myself, I try to list a couple of good C-64 links that themselves link to other sites.